 The Experiential Learning Component may be chosen as an elective.
 Experiential learning is the use of French outside of the classroom.
 Suitable activities include community events, theatre, films, music or dance events in French, or travel.
 Activities to be credited toward the experiential learning component are subject to the approval of a program coordinator.
 Students will submit a plan of action and keep a journal of their experiences.

-To assess your knowledge of French:
+To assess your knowledge of French

 If you have prior knowledge of French, you may take a placement test to determine the appropriate level for you to begin.
-Students who begin the FSL Intermediate program at a level higher than French V may be required to fulfill core requirements by taking substitution courses.
+Students who begin the FSL Intermediate program at a level higher than French V may be required to fulfil core requirements by taking substitution courses.